StackVista/stackpack-sap/src/main/stackpack/resources/overview.md

-## What is SAP StackPack?

-The SAP StackPack is used to create a near real time synchronization with your SAP system and also pulls the metrics from it.
-The components supported right now are below:-
+Use the [SAP StackPack](https://l.stackstate.com/ui-sap-stackpack-docs) to create a near real time synchronization with a SAP system and pull metrics from it.

-* SAP Host
-* SAP Host instance
-* SAP Process
-* SAP Database
-* SAP Database Component